-Free Christmas songs for piano, voice, and other instruments.
-Lead sheets in six keys, and three levels of piano arrangements, with all the Christmas carol lyrics!
+Free Christmas songs for piano, voice, and other instruments, now with guitar tabs too!
+Lead sheets in six keys, and three levels of piano arrangements, guitar tabs and chords in three keys, with all the Christmas carol lyrics!

 On this page is an easy Middle C piano version for first-year students, and two early intermediate arrangements of this free Christmas sheetmusic using left hand solid chords and broken chords.